Quintus/pathie-cpp/README.md

 and systems which don’t allow statically linked executables to call `iconv()`.

-It is recommended to set your program’s locale to the environment’s locale before you call any functions the Pathie library provides on a UNIX system, because this will allow Pathie to use the correct encoding for filenames on UNIX systems.
+On Linux systems, it is recommended to set your program’s locale to the environment’s locale before you call any functions the Pathie library provides, because this will allow Pathie to use the correct encoding for filenames.
 This is relevant where the environment’s encoding is not UTF-8, e.g. with $LANG set to `de_DE.ISO-8859-1`.
 You can do this as follows (the `""` locale always refers to the locale of the environment):

 ~~~~~~~~~~~~~~~~~~~~~{.cpp}
 #include <locale>
 std::locale::global(std::locale(""));
 ~~~~~~~~~~~~~~~~~~~~~

+This is not required on Windows nor on Mac OS X, because these operating systems always use UTF-16LE (Windows) or UTF-8 (Mac OS X) as the filesystem encoding, regardless of the user's locale.
+It however does not hurt to call this either, it simply makes no difference for Pathie on these systems.
+If you urgently need to avoid this call on Linux, you need to compile pathie with the special build option ASSUME_UTF8_ON_UNIX, which will force Pathie to assume that UTF-8 is used as the filesystem encoding under any UNIX-based system.

 Links
 -----